Assoc Prof Ng Lay Guat

 Early recognition, comprehensive assessment and effective management are essential components of primary care practice.

-This article aims to provide primary healthcarephysicians with a structured and evidence-based approach to the assessment and management of idiopathic OAB, focusing on essential history-taking, physical examination, appropriate investigations, and both non-pharmacological and pharmacological treatment options.
+This article aims to provide primary healthcare physicians with a structured and evidence-based approach to the assessment and management of idiopathic OAB, focusing on essential history-taking, physical examination, appropriate investigations, and both non-pharmacological and pharmacological treatment options.

 UNDERSTANDING IDIOPATHIC OVERACTIVE BLADDER